QUBIP/qryptotoken/README.md

 ## About

-`qryoptic` is a pure-Rust software token implementation of a PKCS#11 loadable module for the Internet Browsing pilot of [QUBIP](https://www.qubip.eu) project.
+`qryptotoken` is a pure-Rust software token implementation of a PKCS#11 loadable module for the Internet Browsing pilot of [QUBIP](https://www.qubip.eu) project.

 The project builds upon and diverges from the original [kryoptic](https://github.com/latchset/kryoptic) project with the primary distinction being the added capability to build the project as a Rust-only version.